 I am a Ph.D student in Security Engineering at University College London (UCL) under the supervision of Prof. George Danezis and Prof. Jens Groth.
-I hold a master degree in Electrical Engineering from Université Catholique de Louvain (UCLouvain), a master degree in Electrotechnik und Informationstechnik from Karlsruhe Institute of Technologies (KIT), and a third master degree in Information Security from University College London.
+I hold a master degree in Electrical Engineering from Catholic University of Louvain (UCLouvain), a master degree in Elektrotechnik und Informationstechnik from Karlsruhe Institute of Technologies (KIT), and a third master degree in Information Security from University College London (UCL).

 My research interests are in privacy enhancing technologies, distributed ledgers, and FPGA-based security applications.
 I have a special interest in privacy-preserving machine learning and hardware accelerators for IoT security.
 In the past, I worked on numerical calculations and simulations for physics-related problems (plasma physics, category theory, symmetry groups).
 My research is funded by EU.

-2. Shalina Percy Delicia Figuli, Peter Figuli, Alberto Sonnino and Jürgen Becker.
+2. Shalina Figuli, Peter Figuli, Alberto Sonnino, Jürgen Becker.
 "A Generic Reconfigurable Mixed Time and Frequency Domain QAM Transmitter with Forward Error Correction."
 International Journal of Advances in Telecommunications, Electrotechnics, Signals and Systems 6, no. 2 (2017): 80-88.

 I am happy to help for free students or prospective students with difficulties in mathematics (high-school to undergraduate level), chemistry (high-school to undergraduate level), physics (high-school to undergraduate level), electricity/electronics (any level), and computer science (any level), provided they demonstrate a sufficient level of motivation.
 Please contact me by email.